Germany-China relationship status: it's complicated | DW | 28.04.2021

 China's 're-education centers' for the mostly Muslim minority Uyghur community are among the main sticking points

-Beijing's dealings with the Uyghurs contain further dynamite: The US has raised the possibility of a boycott of the 2022 Winter Olympics in Beijing.
+Beijing's treatment of the Uyghurs could have further repercussions: The US has raised the possibility of a boycott of the 2022 Winter Olympics in Beijing.
 So far, the German government is keeping a low profile on this issue.
-A spokeswoman for the German Interior Ministry retreated to stressing the "autonomy of sports" when asked at the beginning of April, strongly hinting a boycott was a non-starter.
+A spokeswoman for the German Interior Ministry resorted to stressing the "autonomy of sports" when asked at the beginning of April, strongly hinting a boycott was a non-starter.

 The Bundestag will discuss in mid-May whether the treatment of the Uyghurs should be labeled "genocide."